SleepinWei/CG-project/README.md

 # CG-project
 This repo is our course project of Computer Graphics
 As team members love racing games, we reach agreement on this topic.
 This project is based on opengl4.x with glfw and glad.
+✨ finished on Dec.
+20

 ## Group Members
 Special thanks to my dear teammates!
 +  zyw [@SleepinWei](https://github.com/SleepinWei)